vikasburman/flairjs/docs/content/api/functions/as.md

 as
 ===

-The **as** function checks if given object has implemented, mixed, or inherited specified type.
+The <code>as</code> function checks if given object has implemented, mixed, or inherited specified type.

 Usage
 ---